Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A company is planning on migrating all of their on-premise servers to Azure.
+### A company is planning on migrating all of their on-premises servers to Azure.
 Their business continuity department has advised that they need to ensure that servers hosted in Azure are available even if an Azure Data Center were to go down.
 Which of the following is a concept that would be involved in the design stage for this requirement.

 - [ ] Scalability.
 - [x] Fault Tolerance.